antennapedia/antennapedia.com/src/thick/gen_blessed.md

 In the restaurant, he demanded a quiet table in the corner, where they could talk without being overheard by too many people.
 She would want to grill him, and he would have to answer, and the thought of it being public made him weary.
 He could imagine the headlines.
 The devil of Whitehall.
 The demon.
 Never mind that he was certified Blessed.

 Nicola was prattling on at him, but he wasn't paying the least attention.
 Where had his life gone so very wrong?
-He was going to lose this election.
+He had won the election.
 He was losing his grace.
 He was a worthless sack of skin.

 "Malcolm?"